sukanya789/ManagingPI/README.md

 # ManagingPI
-Overview
+Overview:

 This project is a Personal Information Manager that allows you to add and retrieve personal information such as names and dates of birth (DOB).
-The data is persisted using Python's pickle module, ensuring that the information is saved between sessions.
+The data is persisted using Python's pickle module, ensuring the information is saved between sessions.

-Features
+Features:

 Add Personal Information: Add names and dates of birth, with the option to mark some DOBs as secret.
 Retrieve Personal Information: Retrieve the DOB of a person, with the option to hide secret DOBs.
 Data Persistence: Information is saved to a file (problem1_data_file.pickle) and loaded on startup.